Trans-Canada Air Lines Flight 831: Aircraft

-The aircraft involved was a Douglas DC-8 54CF series, powered by four Pratt & Whitney JT3D engines and delivered new to Trans-Canada Air Lines just nine months prior to the accident.
-At the time of the incident the aircraft had only accumulated 2174 hours of flight time.
+The aircraft involved was a Douglas DC-8 54CF series, powered by four Pratt & Whitney JT3D engines and delivered new to Trans-Canada Air Lines nine months prior to the accident.
 The aircraft was registered CF-TJN and was the 179th DC-8 built at the Long Beach, California assembly plant.
 The 50 series was the same length as the original DC-8 but with more efficient turbofan engines.

 Sequence of events

 At 6:28 p.m., the DC-8 began its takeoff roll on Dorval airport's Runway 06R.
 The crew reported back when they reached 3000 ft and were given clearance for a left turn.
 Shortly thereafter, the aircraft deviated from its expected flight path and began a quick descent.
 At about 6:33 p.m., the jet struck the ground at an estimated 470–485 kn while descending at about a 55-degree angle (± 7 degrees).